-Some properties may also bill back utilities to the tenants, so you’ll want to review any documentation that shows how that gets charged back to the tenants and how much is received on a monthly average.
+Some properties may also bill back utilities to the tenants.
+You’ll want to review any documentation that shows how that gets charged back to the tenants and how much is received on a monthly average.
 Carefully review these documents for any fluctuations or differences when compared to any original information received as this will give you the ability to request a credit if the income numbers are less than previously suggested.

 **2. Expense Documentation**

-You should also request copies of receipts or contracts for fixed cost such as taxes, insurance, contracted services such as property management, pest control and landscaping and other variable cost receipts such as utilities, maintenance repairs, materials, etc. Also, be conscious of how utility costs fluctuate over the seasons as you may be purchasing the property during the low usage season.
+You should request copies of receipts or contracts for fixed cost such as taxes, insurance, contracted services such as property management, pest control and landscaping.
+Also request receipts for variable cost such as utilities, maintenance repairs, materials, etc. Also, be conscious of how utility costs fluctuate over the seasons as you may be purchasing the property during the low usage season.

 You should also request an employee list and any employee agreements given to onsite personnel.
 On larger multi-family properties, it’s not uncommon for onsite personnel to receive a free apartment as part of their compensation or a reduction on their rent.

 Any increase in expenses compared to what was originally disclosed may allow you to request a concession from the seller.

 Prior to physical inspection is the time to assemble your team.
 You should consider hiring an inspector and/or general contractor to check the building for any potential structure issues or problems that are not easily visible, such as roof problems or plumbing.
 You may need to hire a roof or plumber contractor to check specific systems and your general inspector or contractor may suggest you do so in their report.